cpsc365/cpsc365.github.io/discussion.md

 | Sun 7-8:30pm  | virtual   | [Link to Matthew's office hours](https://yale.zoom.us/j/9916776114)  |Matthew Zhang    |
 | Sun 8:30-10pm | in-person   | AKW 2nd lounge   | Eric Xue   |

+* Note: Michal will be holding office hours on Mar 30 and Apr 6 (Wednesday( @ 4:30–6:00 pm (3/30, 4/6) on the second floor of AKW.
+There will be no office hours on Apr 1 and Apr 9 (Friday) @ 6–7:30